psibir/word-link/readme.md

    python main.py example documents -o output.html
    ```

-See the `/examples/readme.md` for instructions on running a demo of the word-link module.
+See the `/examples/readme.md` for instructions on running a demo of the wordlink module.

 ## Output